The Wizard of Oz: Ebsen replaced by Haley

 The production faced the challenge of creating the Tin Man's costume.
 Several tests were done to find the right makeup and clothes for Ebsen.
-Ten days into the shoot, Ebsen suffered an allergic reaction to the aluminum powder makeup he wore, though he did recall taking a breath one night without suffering any immediate effects.
-He was hospitalized in critical condition and was subsequently forced to leave the project.
+Ten days into the shoot, Ebsen suffered a toxic reaction after repeatedly inhaling the aluminum dust (which his daughter, Kiki Ebsen, has said the studio misrepresented as an "allergic reaction") contained in the aluminum powder makeup he wore.
+He recalled taking a breath one evening, and "nothin' happened," Ebsen's way of saying he wasn't receiving any air into his system.
+He was hospitalized in critical condition.
+He spent two weeks on oxygen and was subsequently forced to leave the project.
 In a later interview (included on the 2005 DVD release of The Wizard of Oz), he recalled that the studio heads appreciated the seriousness of his illness only after he was hospitalized.
 Filming halted while a replacement for him was sought.

-No footage of Ebsen as the Tin Man has ever been releasedonly photos taken during filming and makeup tests.
+No footage of Ebsen as the Tin Man has ever been released, only photos taken during filming and makeup tests.
 His replacement, Jack Haley, assumed Ebsen had been fired.
 The makeup used for Haley was quietly changed to an aluminum paste, with a layer of clown white greasepaint underneath, in order to protect his skin.
 Although it did not have the same dire effect on Haley, he did at one point suffer an eye infection from it.
 To keep down on production costs, Haley only rerecorded "If I Only Had a Heart" and solo lines during "If I Only Had the Nerve" and the scrapped song "The Jitterbug"; as such, Ebsen's voice can still be heard in the remaining songs featuring the Tin Man in group vocals.

 George Cukor's brief stint

-LeRoy, after reviewing the footage and feeling Thorpe was rushing the production, adversely affecting the actors' performances, had Thorpe replaced.
+LeRoy, after reviewing the footage and feeling director Richard Thorpe was rushing the production, adversely affecting the actors' performances, had Thorpe replaced.
 During reorganization on the production, George Cukor temporarily took over under LeRoy's guidance.
-Initially, the studio had made Garland wear a blond wig and heavy "baby-doll" makeup, and she played Dorothy in an exaggerated fashion.
+Initially, the studio had made Garland wear a blonde wig and heavy "baby-doll" makeup, and she played Dorothy in an exaggerated fashion.
 Cukor changed Garland's and Hamilton's makeup and costumes, and told Garland to "be herself".
 This meant that all the scenes Garland and Hamilton had already completed had to be reshot.
 Cukor also suggested the studio cast Jack Haley, on loan from Fox, as the Tin Man.